mA*ths Online Programme

 The material will be delivered through a range of methods and feature practice questions and assessments to track progress.
 You will also receive online mentoring from current Imperial students.

 One-day closing masterclass

-This will give you a final opportunity to work on topics from your A-level Mathematics course that you may be struggling with.
+This gives you a final opportunity to work on topics from your A-level Mathematics course that you may be struggling with.

 You will work with Imperial academics and students, as well as partners from MEI.
 The day is designed to give you confidence as you approach your final A-level examinations.

-- If applying for the Year 12 Cohort you must currently be in Year 12.
-Respectively, if you’re applying to the Year 13 Cohort you must currently be in Year 13.
+- If applying for the year 12 cohort you must currently be in year 12, and If you’re applying to the year 13 cohort you must currently be in year 13

-- You are studying at least three A-levels including Mathematics.
+- You must be studying at least three A-levels, including Mathematics

-This programme aims to support students from backgrounds that are under-represented in higher education.
-We will use the data you provide to assess your eligibility for the programme.
+This programme prioritises students from backgrounds that are under-represented in higher education.

 You do not have to be based in London to apply to the programme.
 Due to the large online element, we strongly encourage applications from students across the country.